 eZ Publish 5 has a strong focus on backwards compatibility and thus lets you reuse code you might have written for 4.x, including templates and modules.

 Hint

-Read Intro for eZ Publish 4.x/3.x developers to have an overview of common concepts and terminology changes, it also have a sub page comparing 4.x with 5.x.
+Read Intro for eZ Publish 4.x/3.x developers to have an overview of common concepts and terminology changes.